 Bariloche is a haven in Patagonia for ski addicts.
 Besides taking your chances on a snowboard you can set out for adventurous hikes in the surroundings.

 Aconcagua, the highest mountain of South America, has been a challenge for mountain climbers and hikers from all over the world.
-It is near Mendoza, a city renowned for it is fine wine.
+It's near Mendoza, a city renowned for it's fine wine.
 Please note that you have to be an experienced climber to conquer the spirit of Aconcagua (read here how I climbed Cotopaxi, the highest active volcano of the world).

 Patagonia offers spectacular travel adventures.
 Whale-watching, mountains, lakes, hitch-hiking, boat excursions and so much more...

 Ushuaia, the Southernmost city of the world, is enchanting and mesmerizing.
 It's all the way down in Tierra del Fuego (Land of Fire), Patagonia (Argentina), and is the perfect place to embark on wonderful sightseeing trips on the Beagle Channel to explore the waters that reach Antarctica not too far away.